Birch-san/box2d-wasm/demo/svelte-rollup-ts/README.md

 ## Bundle for production

-Build a production bundle into `public/build`, copy `Box2D.wasm` there too.
+Build a production bundle into `public/build`, copy `Box2D.wasm` there too:

 ```bash
 npm run build